When Do Chickens Start Laying Eggs? Signs, Symptoms, and FAQs

 Separation of Bones in the Hen’s Pelvis

-Unlike the other signs that you only need to observe, for this, you need to physically inspect the chicken to determine its readiness to lay eggs.
+Unlike the other signs you only need to observe, you must physically inspect the chicken to determine its readiness to lay eggs.
 To do this, cradle the hen between your hand and arm and hold its feet to keep them from kicking you.

 At the rear end of the hen is the pelvis.
 Feel the bones to establish whether they are separated or together.

-If they are still stuck together, the chicken is not yet ready to lay eggs.
+The chicken is not yet ready to lay eggs if they are stuck together.
 However, if you notice the pelvis bones are separated, your hen is ready to start laying eggs.

 Chickens Getting to the Egg-Laying Age

 Typically, chickens start to lay eggs at 5 or 6 months.
-Some breeds will start laying at an early age because of other factors such as feeding, illness, and season.
+Some breeds will start laying early because of other factors such as feeding, illness, and season.

 However, when your hens are of this age (5-6 months), one can expect eggs at any time.
-Make sure you create a clean and safe place for the chickens to use when they want to start laying eggs.
+Ensure you create a clean and safe place for the chickens to use when they want to start laying eggs.

 Keep the nesting boxes away from getting too much dirt, which can negatively impact the hens’ laying process.
 Hens need a relaxed and clean space to lay eggs.

-When Does a Chicken Lay Eggs Day or Night?
+When Do Chickens Lay Eggs Day or Night?

-Given that the hen needs a lot of energy to produce and lay eggs, they require enough rest daily.
+The hen requires a lot of energy to produce and lay eggs, so they require enough rest daily.
 This is why chickens sleep at night to gather all the strength they need for the day to come.

-Remember, one cannot rush nature as it has its own timeline for things, and this also applies to chickens.
+Remember, one cannot rush nature as it has its own timeline for things, which also applies to chickens.

 Typically, healthy chickens can live up to 8 and 10 years.
 When it comes to egg-laying chickens, they can lay eggs until they are 7 years old.
 Some stop laying eggs at age five, but this depends on the breed of the hen.